“This post was originally published in [2022] and has been fully updated for 2026 with new data and tools.”

 The requirements for a retirement visa or professional visa (you work online) are among the easiest in the world.

-Cuenca is also not too far from the beach, and the Amazon rainforest and is a decent size town, so you will never run out of things to do.
+Cuenca is also not too far from the beach and the Amazon rainforest, and is a decent-sized town, so you will never run out of things to do.

 The largest expense might just be airfare.
 The good news is there are some really cool hacks at this place HERE to save you money with flying.